Shopify/quilt/packages/useful-types/README.md

   type SelectiveObj = Omit<Obj, 'foo' | 'bar'>; // {baz: number}
   ```

-- `Props<T>`: Extracts the prop type from a React component.
+- `PropsFor<T>`: Extracts the prop type from a React component.
 This allows you to access property types without having to manually export/ import the type.

   ```tsx
   function MyComponent({name}: {name: string}) {